jmreicha/yaak/README.md

 All configurable options can be found in `group_vars/all.yml`.

-Using these variables you can control things like the Kubernetes version that gets deployed, which version of Docker to use as well as various other knobs like whether or not to enable addons.
+Using these variables you can control things like the Kubernetes version, Docker version as well as various other tunables like whether or not to enable addons.

 ### Deploy extras

 There is a directory named `manifests` that contains additional Kubernetes components that can be deployed by running the `deploy` script.

-These manifests community maintained versions of software to support ARM so aren't always official.
-As support matures, these manifests will be updated.
+These manifests are community maintained ARM versions soaren't always official.

 ```bash
 ./deploy
 ```

-Likewise, these components can be removed using the `teardown` script.
+These additional components can be removed using the `teardown` script.

 ```bash
 ./teardown